sctplab/pr-sctp-improved/README.md

-# stream-reset-improved
+# pr-sctp-improved

-A temporary repo to lear git and improve SCTP Stream Reset.
+A temporary repo for improving PR-SCTP.
-We try to understand this GIT stuff...